 Footnotes:33 – Pre-1972 engines use Part number 3220.

 Dan, my engine builder, wanted to use these Roller Tipped Rocker Arms.
-This is a improvement over the stock 1968 parts.
-Click on the above link if you want to see a pic and read about these rocker arms.
+This is a huge improvement over the stock 1968 parts.
+Click on the above link if you want to read about these rocker arms.
+They have a ratio of 1.6 which enhances the lift of the cam.